Strange Things That Can Happen After Sex

 When they called it magical, it never occurred to us that strange and even painful things can happen after sex.

 One of the things we learn in life is that not everything is rosy after sex.
-These are just a few of the things that can happen:
+These are just a few of the things that you can experience:

 Burning and itching while urinating